Faculty and Staff

 Room 328, Health Sciences Complex

 Currently, Brian teaches “HSC402H5: E-Learning Environments in Health Care”, which he co-developed with Meaghan Brierley and Leila Lax.
-He also is co-instructor in the Media Design Field graduate course “MSC2006H Advanced Media Design Technologies” with Michael Corrin.
+He also assists graduate students with evaluating educational designs, and developing advanced server, mobile, augmented reality and IoT-type healthcare communications applications.

 Shelley Wall, AOCAD, MScBMC, PhD